lmsqueezy/wedges/CONTRIBUTING.md

    This is the heart of our project – the UI library itself.
 Here you'll find all the components, utilities, TailwindCSS plugin and core functionality of the Wedges UI library.

 2. **apps/docs**:
-   Contains the NextJS documentation site for the Wedges UI library.
+   Contains the Next.js documentation site for the Wedges UI library.
 This is where we maintain the documentation, examples, and guides for using the library.

 ## Tooling and Technologies